 What’s wrong with multiple passive income streams?
 Nothing but…

-But I have some difficulties to follow the guidelines that you find on the internet.
+Nevertheless, I have some difficulties following the guidelines that you find on the internet.
 I don’t even think they are wrong, and I also see the altruistic intention.
-But when I read advice like “Build up xy income streams!”, there are some misconceptions that you should know.
+But when I read advice like “Build up xy income streams!”, there may be some misconceptions involved.

 More is not always better

 The biggest problem is that the number of passive income sources doesn’t say anything about their quality or risk correlation/risk sensitivity.
 For me, the right risk profile would have the highest priority if I wanted to generate a passive income because constant risk review and monitoring would mean that things are no longer 100 percent passive.